ligos/blog.ligos.net/source/_posts/Blocking-Websites-With-Mikrotik.md

 * Quite complicated compared to other options.
 * Have to add sites in two quite different parts of the router.
 * Untested.

+*Effectiveness:*

+I tried the TLS Hosts based blocking for YouTube and found it is rather hit and miss.
+The rule would be hit sometimes (based on statistics logged in the router) but not always (based on my kids still able to access YouTube).
+This might be down to the TLS hostname limitation, but seems more likely to be due to [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and [QUIC](https://en.wikipedia.org/wiki/QUIC).
+QUIC is available in Chrome (although doesn't appear to be widely enabled by default) and uses a UDP based protocol, which completely bypasses the Mikrotik's TLS Host rule (which only applies to TCP connections) (thanks to the comment by *Jot Z* for bringing QUIC to my attention).
+HTTP/2 still uses TCP, but seems to keep connections open for much longer.
+As the firewall only attempts to block on the initial connection, once you establish a long HTTP/2 based connection to YouTube, you're basically home free.

 <hr />